 - Elevation: Total elevation gain – 307m.
 Highest point – 143m

-- Time of year: I did this during summer.
+- Time of year: I did the walk to Old Harry Rocks during summer.

 - Start/finish: Studland (South Beach Car park is a good access point).

-- How to get there: The trail leads off a road very near to South Beach car park.
-Out of the car park, go right along Manor Road, then take the left at the toilets (just before the road curves around to the right and becomes Watery Lane.
-If you have come by public transport, then you can get the 50 Breezer bus from Bournemouth (as mentioned below).
+- The walk route: Out of the car park, go right along Manor Road, then take the left at the toilets (just before the road curves around to the right and becomes Watery Lane).
+Now just follow this, and it will lead you all the way to Old Harry Rocks

-- Distance: 2ish km one way.
+- Distance: 1 mile one way.

 - Time: About 20min one way.